quoideneuf/librarycloud_ingest/ReadMe.txt

 On the way:

-More documentation;
+Sample marcingest.mrc file to use for testing with marcingest.xml message More documentation;
 Configuration files and info for running in a servlet container (Tomcat, etc).;
 Additional steps for marc pipeline, and new pipelines for other data formats